gfechio/python/README.md

 # python
 # Daily helpers script in python
-## Script in Python to calculate the less loaded zabbix Proxy to point the zabbix clients
+#### 1 -Script in Python to calculate the less loaded zabbix Proxy to point the zabbix clients